Manage WordPress Admin Plugins report, provides information on the following plugins WP User Avatar, User Role Editor, WP Control and more.

 Version 2.0.8 | By Bangbay Siboliban | Last Updated: December 09, 2016 | Compatible up to | 3.6 – 4.7.3

 User Role Editor WordPress plugin makes the role capabilities changing easy.
 You can change any standard WordPress user role.

-Important: This plugin has now reached more than 3.4 million downloads.
+Notice: This plugin has more than 400,000 currently installed.

 WP Crontrol lets you view and control what’s happening in the WP-Cron system.